 It begs the question of whether investing in alternative protein ingredients really pays off for food manufacturers, especially when those ingredients may compromise flavors and profit margins.

-Whey Protein Offers Better Flavor Profiles and Profits
+Whey Protein Offers Better Flavor Profiles

 The type of whey used in many nutritional snacks is whey protein concentrate.
 For a crunchy characteristic in snack bars and cereals, whey protein crisps are the protein of choice.